rust-lang/async-fundamentals-initiative/stakeholders.md

 * High-performance computing
 * Operating systems

-If you have thoughts or suggestions for good stakeholders, we'd be keen to hear them.
+If you have thoughts or suggestions for good stakeholders, or you think that you yourself might be a good fit, please reach out to tmandry or nikomatsakis!